Shopify Chargebacks: How to Avoid & Manage Payment Reversals (2024)

 As a result (you can thank the scammers), sellers are now required to share even more information with card issuers to avoid payment reversals when they are requested.

 One key to winning a Shopify chargeback dispute is to document everything.
 Shopify will manage communication with the card issuer when a payment reversal is requested.
 They will collect some evidence on their own.
-But, if you have additional proof to submit, it’s crucial that you do so.
+But, if you have additional proof to submit, you must do so.

 Keep a record of all customer communication, whether it takes place via email, chat, or phone.
 If you work with a customer service team, be sure that they record notes about every conversation they have with your customers.